-GUM Grafting / Connective tissue Graft
+GUM Grafting / Flapless Connective tissue Graft (Minimally Invasive)

 When recession of the gingiva occurs, it means that we have lost soft tissue and bone on the tooth.
 The tooth loses a natural defense against both bacterial penetration and trauma.
 When gum recession is a problem, gum reconstruction using grafting techniques is an option.

-The gingival graft procedure is highly predictable and results in a stable, healthy band of attached tissue around the tooth.
+The Flapless Connective Tissue Graft procedure is highly predictable and results in a stable, healthy band of attached tissue around the tooth.

-Browse Dr. Zakaria’s book to see the results Dr. Zakaria can achieve with his minimally-invasive gum grafting technique!
+Browse Dr. Zakaria’s book to see the results Dr. Zakaria can achieve with his Flapless Connective Tissue Graft (Minimally-Invasive) gum grafting technique!
 More Pictures are available on our Facebook albums and Instagram pages.